 Important Information about COVID

-The campus is closed to visitors, however, the Admission Office is scheduling virtual tours and interviews for prospective students.
-Please contact firstname.lastname@example.org to learn more.
+The campus is closed to visitors, however, the Admission Office is scheduling in-person campus tours for prospective students.
+Please contact email@example.com to learn more.

 In an effort to keep our community safe and informed, we are sharing the very latest information about how COVID–19 is affecting the CRMS community.
-Below please find our COVID Operating plan and some frequently asked questions.
+This page will be updated as more information becomes available about our operating procedures and visitation policies.

 What is the current visitation policy at school?

 The CRMS campus is currently closed to visitors.
-To schedule a virtual visit please contact our admission office.
+To schedule a campus tour please contact our admission office.

 Will there be subsequent, routine testing?